AndreyVolkovBI/DataAnalysis/README.md

 To quantify how good this line fits the data, PCA projects the data onto it.
 And then it finds the line that that maximizes the distances from the projection points to the origin.

-So the PCA finds the best fitting line by maximizing the sum of the square distances from the projected point to the origin.
+So the PCA finds the best fitting line by maximizing the sum of the square distances from  projected point to the origin.
-So, for this line, PCA projects the data onto it and then measures the distance from this point to the origin. (d1, d2, d3, ...) -> (d1^2 + d2^2 + d3^3 + ...) = SS (distances).
+So, for this line, PCA projects the data onto it and then measures the distance from this potheint to the origin. (d1, d2, d3, ...) -> (d1^2 + d2^2 + d3^3 + ...) = SS (distances).
 So, therefore we find the line with the largest sum of squares distances.
 This line is called the PC1 - Principal component 1.

 Because it is only 2-D graph, PC2 is simply the line through the origin that is perpendicular to PC1, without any further optimization that has to be done.